Khalees2/MapReduce-Pig-and-Hive-on-Vagrant-and-Google-Dataproc/README.md

 # Large-Data-Analysis-using-MapReduce-Pig-and-Hive-on-Vagrant-and-Google-Dataproc

 The below tasks are done in both Vagrant and Google Dataproc.

-# Vagrant Setup: Please see VagrantSetup repository
+Vagrant Setup: Please see Hive_Metastore_Error_fix repository.

 # Tasks:
 Using MapReduce/Pig/Hive as required, carry out the following tasks: